It's All in Your Head (song): Content

 The song describes a young male who has grown up suffering from the death of his parents.
 The boy's father was a preacher who anticipated an eventual apocalypse, and he died while having the spirit to take up a snake, and he was killed by it.
 The boy's father's last words to the boy were; "We never walked on the moon, Elvis ain't dead, you ain't going crazy, it's all in your head."

 Critical reception

-Deborah Evans Price, of Billboard magazine reviewed the song favorably, calling the song "unique, with an infectious, swampy beat and intriguing lyric about a "sidewalk soapbox preacher" on an unusual path to salvation."
-She goes on to say that lead vocalist Marty Roe "tackles the lyric with a funky energy."
+Deborah Evans Price, of Billboard magazine reviewed the song favorably, calling the song "unique, with an infectious, swampy beat and intriguing lyric about a 'sidewalk soapbox preacher' on an unusual path to salvation".
+She went on to say that lead vocalist Marty Roe "tackles the lyric with a funky energy".

 Music video

 The music video was directed by directing duo Deaton-Flanigen Productions.
-It describes most of the content, and shows the boy (revealed to be known as Gordon Wallace-Poole) grown up being in a mental hospital.
-Martin Sheen plays the father and his son Ramon Estevez as Gordon as an adult.
+It describes most of the content, and shows the boy (revealed to be known as Gordon Wallace Poole) grown up being in a mental hospital.
+Martin Sheen plays the father (and the doctor in the mental hospital), and Sheen's son Ramon Estevez plays Gordon as an adult.

-This video also features Melissa McBride who later went on to play the character of Carol on The Walking Dead.
+This video also features Melissa McBride, who later went on to play the character of Carol on The Walking Dead.